mattermost/mattermost-plugin-apps/README.md

 This plugin serves as the core of the Mattermost Apps Framework.
 It extends the Mattermost server's API to allow for the creation of feature-rich integrations, with functionality supported on the Mattermost web client and mobile client.
 Take a look at the [app developer documentation](https://developers.mattermost.com/integrate/apps) for more information.

 Join the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our community server to discuss technical details and use cases for the app you're creating.

+## Develop an App

+Refer to the [Mattermost Apps Quick Start Guide](https://developers.mattermost.com/integrate/apps/quickstart/) for instructions on how to use the development environment and examples in the [mattermost/mattermost-app-examples](https://github.com/mattermost/mattermost-app-examples) repository.

 ## Running the Tests